 “Before I attended four days of CBR Training, I did not believe in the meditation world and its result on people.
 But now meditation and mindful exercises are my daily habits to reduce the stress and tension.” -CBR Participant

-The Garrison Institute has created a video series to empower caregivers with the essential practices of the CBR approach.
+The Garrison Institute has created a new free app to empower caregivers with the essential practices of the CBR approach.
 These 8 short guided practices feature Sharon Salzberg leading meditation and Gayla Marie Stiles facilitating mindful movement.
 The segments may be viewed consecutively as a series or referenced individually on demand.
 We invite you to watch and share these videos among your networks––whether it be with your colleagues, family or friends.

 “Continue to introduce this to more people.
 The world needs more mindful individuals” – CBR Participant

 The CBR Project brings together faculty with expertise in the fields of traumatic stress studies, psychology, meditation and mindful movement

 Director, Contemplative-Based Resilience (CBR) Project